 A new guide developed by the National Business Group on Health and the National Comprehensive Cancer Network offers employers an online toolkit to help address the impact of cancer in the workplace.
 There are more cancer survivors in the workplace than ever before, so it is essential for employers to be able to offer the support these workers need as they deal with the treatment and recovery of this disease.
-An Employer’s Guide to Cancer Treatment and Prevention was developed for this purpose.

 Cancer is a leading cause of disability claims each year.
 The recommendations for this guide focused on three main ideas:

 - Return-to-work practices – A lot of people who have been diagnosed with cancer are very motivated to get back to work in order to create a sense of normalcy and control during a time when they may feel overwhelmed.
 A successful return-to-work strategy involves collaborative efforts from short-term disability case managers, an employee’s supervisor, and members of the Human Resources Department.
 This can make certain the employee is getting the support her or she needs to return to work in a safe and timely manner.